lambda-dom/weidu_library/weidu_library/docs/libraries/opcodes.md

 The next set of functions convert a value in a human-readable format like an opcode type, to their corresponding numeric id, usually to be written out in binary format.
 If validation is also needed, use the encoder versions in the [Encoders module](./encoders.md).

+note(s):
+* all functions in this section have action and patch variants.

 `get_opcode_type_id STR_VAR value RET id`

 `get_opcode_target_id STR_VAR value RET id`